 "Around a half of people have turned their back on God," he said.
 "Life is good, fun and is so unobstructed without God.
 "But there is no light in a world without God and we are starting to see the evidence of that now."
-The Davidsons say they now have a sense of belonging and purpose at Mary Help of Christians Parish at South Woden.
+The Davidsons say they now have a sense of belonging and purpose at Mary Help the Sacred Heart of Christians Parish at South Woden.
 "We feel at home there and we are inspired by Fr Richard Thompson," Mr Davidson said.
-"We ask our brothers and sisters to pray for us as we continue to explore and confirm our Catholic faith."